CVE-2026-4408: Samba Remote Command Execution via Misconfigured Password Check Script

 Attack Chain

-- The attacker gains arbitrary code execution on the Samba server.
+- The attacker achieves arbitrary command execution on the Samba server with the privileges of the user running the 'samba-dcerpcd' service.

 Impact